rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-08-15-hello-from-team-xyz.md

 * Used npm for package management and running local environment for Node.js
 * Wrote our own unit tests
 * Learn basics of deployment to Heroku
-* Built blog with Keystonejs
+* Built bl  og with Keystonejs
 * Tried out ReactJS
 * Tried out working in coworking
-* Learnt many other small things (jade, markdown, basics of jsx, ...)
+* Learnt many other small things (jade, markdown, basics of jsx)

 ### Tips we would like to share